ScalablyTyped/Distribution/m/mobx-remotedev/readme.md

 ```
 /**
- * Wrapper/Decorator for Mobx stores
+ * Decorator for Mobx stores
  */

 ```